 3. Complete (with a C- or better in each course) a minimum of eight courses in the department, including ESCI 401, The Dynamic Earth, or ESCI 409, Geology and the Environment; ESCI 402, Earth History; ESCI 512, Principles of Mineralogy; and five upper-level courses, two of which must be 700-level or above.

 4. Math requirements: 425, Calculus I, and 426, Calculus II.

 It is strongly advised that students complete, as early as possible, a year each of college chemistry and physics.

 Bachelor of Arts in Earth Sciences Teaching

 The bachelor of arts in Earth sciences teaching program is offered by the Department of Earth Sciences in coordination with the Department of Education.
 The program is specifically designed to prepare students to teach Earth sciences in secondary school.
-With careful planning, upon graduation from this program, most students are prepared to complete a M.A.T./M.Ed. degree in Education with an additional year of graduate study, which includes a year-long internship (EDUC 900/901).
+With careful planning, upon graduation from this program, qualified students are prepared to complete a M.A.T./M.Ed. degree in education with an additional year of graduate study, which includes a year-long internship (EDUC 900/901).
 After completing this typically five-year program, students receive full teacher certification for New Hampshire, which is recognized in many other states.

 1. Satisfy the Discovery Program requirements.

 2. Satisfy the bachelor of arts degree requirements.